 Classes are formed of a variety of taught and discussion based formats and regularly involve practical work.

 You'll be taught via seminars and practical sessions in which you'll have the opportunity to teach others and receive feedback.
 You'll complete a variety of individual, small group and large group tasks as part of your studies.
 Regular meetings with course tutors will allow you to discuss your progress and prepare for assessments.

 Weekly seminars explore areas of instrumental and vocal pedagogy including:

-The Department of Music is home to outstanding facilities, including a variety of seminar rooms for class teaching.
+The School of Arts & Creative Technologies is home to outstanding facilities, including a variety of seminar rooms for class teaching.
 These rooms have an array of specialised teaching equipment including pianos, interactive whiteboards and audio equipment.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 You'll complete various types of written work, including academic writing tasks, critical appraisal and essays.